openebs/.github/profile/README.md

 ### What is OpenEBS?

 OpenEBS is an open-source Container Native Storage solution that provides persistent storage for Kubernetes workloads.
 It enables dynamic provisioning of storage resources using containerized storage controllers, making it highly flexible and cloud-native.
 OpenEBS supports various storage engines, including LocalPVs for direct node storage and Replicated PV advanced data replication and resilience.
-It is desiganed to integrate seamlessly with Kubernetes, offering benefits like storage policies, resize, thin-provisiong, snapshots, and restore capabilities, making it an ideal choice for stateful applications.
+It is designed to integrate seamlessly with Kubernetes, offering benefits like storage policies, resize, thin-provisioning, snapshots, and restore capabilities, making it an ideal choice for stateful applications.

 OpenEBS offers two primary storage options for Kubernetes workloads: Local Storage and Replicated Storage.
 Below is a comparative overview: